sepses/slogert/README.md

 *  You can set properties for extraction in the config file (e.g., number of loglines produced per file).
 Examples of config and template files are available on the `src/test/resources` folder (e.g., `auth-config.yaml`for auth log data).
 *  Transform the CSVs into OTTR format using the config file.
 By default, the following script should work on the example file. (```java -jar target/slogert-<SLOGERT-VERSION>-jar-with-dependencies.jar -c src/test/resources/auth-config.yaml```)
 *  The result would be produced in the `output/` folder

+## SLOGERT configurations

+Slogert configuration is divided into two parts: main configuration `config.yaml` and the input parameter `config-io.yaml`

+### Main Configuration

+There are several configuration that can be adapted in the main configuration file `src/main/resourfces/config.yaml`.
+We will briefly described the most important configuration options here.

+* **logFormats** to describe information that you want to extract from a log source.
+This is important due to the various existing logline formats and variants.
+Each logFormat contain references to the *ottrTemplate* to build the `RDF_generation_template` for RDFization step.
+* **nerParameters** to register patterns that will used by StanfordNLP for recognizing log template parameter types.
+* **nonNerParameters** to register standard regex patterns for template parameter types that can't be easily detected using StanfordNLP.
+Both *nerParameters* and *nonNerParameters* are contains reference for ottr template generation.
+* **ottrTemplates** to register `RDF_generation_template` building block necessary for the RDFization process.

+### I/O Configuration

+The I/O configuration aim to describe log-source specific information that are not suitable to be added into `config.yaml`.
+An example of this IO configuration is `src/test/resources/auth-config.yaml` for auth log.
+We will describe the most important configuration options in the following:

+* **source**: the name of source file to be searched for in the input folder.
+* **format**: the basic format of the log file, which will be used by `extraction_template_generator` in process A1.
+* **logFormat**: types of the logfile. this value of this property should be registered in the `logFormats` within `config.yaml` for SLOGERT to work.
+* **isOverrideExisting**: whether SLOGERT should use load `RDF_templates` or to override them.
+* **paramExtractAttempt**: how many log lines should be processed to determine the `parameter_type` of a `RDF_template_candidate`.
+* **logEventsPerExtraction**: how many log lines should be processed in a single batch of execution.